 where $G (\bm{x}^t)$ is a data-conditioned vector with length spanning the entire channel dimension of input $\bm{x}^t$, and $\odot$ denotes the Hadamard product. $G$ is implemented as a mini-network composed of a non-parametric global average pooling layer~\cite{lin2013network} and a multi-layer perceptron (MLP) with one ReLU-activated hidden layer, followed by the sigmoid activation.
 To reduce parameter overhead, we follow~\cite{woo2018cbam,hu2018senet} to reduce the MLP's hidden dimension with a reduction ratio, which is set to 16.

-In our design, the AG is \emph{shared} across all the feature streams in the same omni-scale residual block (dashed box in Fig.~\ref{fig:bottleneck}(b)), i.e. \emph{unified} AG.
-In spirit, this is similar to the convolution filter parameter sharing in CNNs, resulting in a number of advantages.
+In our design, the AG is \emph{shared} across all the feature streams in the same omni-scale residual block (dashed box in Fig.~\ref{fig:bottleneck}(b)).
+In spirit, this is similar to the parameter sharing of convolution filters in CNNs, resulting in a number of advantages.
 First, the number of parameters is independent of the number of streams $T$, thus the model becomes more scalable.
 Second, unifying AG has a nice property when performing gradient backpropagation.
 Concretely, suppose the network is supervised by a differentiable loss function $\mathcal{L}$ and the gradient $\frac{\partial \mathcal{L}}{\partial \tilde{\bm{x}}}$ can be computed.
 The gradient w.r.t $G$, based on Eq.~\eqref{eq:ag}, is

-It is clear that the second term in Eq.~\eqref{eq:grad_ag} indicates the supervision signals from all the streams are gathered together to guide the learning of $G$.
+It is clear that the second term in Eq.~\eqref{eq:grad_ag} indicates that supervision signals from all streams are gathered together to guide the learning of $G$.
 This desirable property disappears when each stream has its own gate.

 We further stress two design considerations.
 First, in contrast to using a single-scalar gate function that provides a coarse scale fusion, we use \emph{channel-wise vector} gating, i.e. AG's output $G (\bm{x}^t)$ is a vector rather a scalar for the $t$-th stream.
 This design results in a more fine-grained fusion that tunes each feature channel.
-Second, the weights are \emph{dynamically} computed by being conditioned on the input data.
-This is crucial for re-ID as the training and test data describe disjoint identity populations, input adaptive feature-scale fusion is hence more effective and scalable.
+Second, the weights are \emph{dynamically} computed by conditioning on the input data.
+This is crucial for re-ID as the training and test data describe disjoint identity populations; input adaptive feature-scale fusion is hence more effective and scalable.